j0z/Crescendo/readme.md

 Installation (Guide)
 ====================
 While Crescendo is usable, there are currently a few things that make running it a bit difficult.
-I'll describe exactly how to install it from the ground up in this sections.
+I'll describe exactly how to install it from the ground up in this section.

 Requirements
 ------------